 It speaks to the motivation of participating beekeepers that up to 46% of samples (in 2020) were a result of multiple submissions throughout the year.
 Perhaps unexpected was that beekeepers would setup multiple accounts using different email addresses to get around the limit of two sampling pack requests per year per account.
 While a possible drawback of this to the scheme is a cluster of sample collections from small geographical areas of the UK, it also opens the possibility of investigating how forage patterns change between seasons from the same hive or apiary or across subsequent years.

-Provision of additional meta-data
+Provision of additional metadata

 It is encouraging, and valuable to the scheme, that ~50% beekeepers who requested a sampling pack each year opted to complete the optional questions in the online questionnaire that they were directed to after requesting a sample pack.
 Beekeepers are encouraged, if they train with a beekeeping association, to keep meticulous records of their hives during hive checks - recording the behaviour of their bees, weather conditions, signs of disease and honey yield – so many will have these data to-hand already and have proved willing to share them with the scheme.
 It is important to note that answering these questions is not required to submit a honey sample for plant DNA analysis and thus further indicates an interest in the scientific outcomes of the scheme.
 This provision of metadata has resulted in an unexpected bonus for the scheme in that there is a comprehensive dataset of hive observations, coupled with landcover data, for hive locations that did not necessarily return honey samples or whose honey samples were not included for DNA analysis.
 Even without the plant sequence data, these data and observations can be used to look for associations between land-use, honey yield and observed bee disease.
 It is important to note that the quality of these data may vary with beekeeper experience, particularly in relation to identification of diseases, which can be hard to identify in some cases.
 Even so this information remains highly complementary to the data on resource utilisation.